Andrew Cuomo: COVID-19 pandemic response

 In June 2021, Cuomo lifted COVID-19 restrictions, following the news that 70% of adults had one shot of the COVID-19 vaccine.

 Between July and August 2020, it was alleged that Cuomo utilized state resources and property, including assigning work by Executive Chamber government staffers to compile materials and perform frequent work on the drafting of his book on a non-voluntary basis.
 In October 2020, Cuomo published his book, American Crisis, proclaiming victory against the pandemic due to his leadership.
 He wrote that New York "confronted and defeated" the virus, although the state had the highest per capita hospitalization rate in the country by February 2021.
 Cuomo was paid more than $5 million to write the book.

 In November 2020, Cuomo received the International Emmy Founders Award from the International Academy of Television Arts and Sciences for his coronavirus briefings.
 On August 24, 2021, the morning after his departure, the academy rescinded the Emmy award due to the New York Attorney General's report on sexual harassment allegations against him.

 On December 14, 2021, Cuomo was ordered by the Joint Commission on Public Ethics to pay New York state $5.1 million in book profits he made during the height of the COVID-19 pandemic.
-The commission reversed the prior approval after complaints that Cuomo used state resources, including personnel used to edit, write, prepare, and gather data to write "American Crisis".
+The commission reversed the prior approval after complaints that Cuomo used state resources, including personnel to edit, write, prepare, and gather data to write "American Crisis".
 Cuomo was ordered to return proceeds from the book by January 13, 2022.
 Cuomo denied these claims and sued the joint commission on public ethics alleging they acted improperly.
 In August 2022 the state appellate court upheld a lower court decision finding that New York's current ethics watchdog commission was unconstitutional.
 Cuomo won the lawsuit and was permitted to keep the proceeds from the sale of the book.

 Over the course of the COVID-19 pandemic in his state, nine state health officials resigned, reportedly in response to Cuomo's policies.
 In a press conference on January 29, 2021, Cuomo stated that he did not trust the expertise of health officials.

+Investigations into Cuomo's Covid-19 response sparked what's known as the COVID-19 nursing home scandal surrounding the policy around long-term care facilities.
+Reports showed that 9,000 recovering Covid patients were put into nursing homes.
+Ultimately, 15,000 nursing home patients died which was much larger than the number originally reported.

+Child Sex Abuse Act

+In 2019, Cuomo signed into law the New York Child Victims Act.
+The drastically changed New York's strict statute of limitations for sex abuse cases and rectified the fact that many victims of sexual abuse had forfeited their right to redress by not reporting their abuse until after the statutory limitations period had expired.
+Among other other things, the law allows for victims who survived sexual abuse as children to be able to file civil lawsuits against abusers and institutions until they are 55 years old.